amojarro/urop-metagenomics/README.md

 ```

 ## Using UROP Metagenomics Pipeline
-Define the following paths and parameters:
+Define the following paths and parameters in urop-meta.sh:
 ``` bash
 clean_short_reads="" # These are your cleaned short reads e.g., quality filtered and adapters have been removed reference_genome="" # Human contamination, etc.